The Showgrounds, Sligo

-Overview
+History

 The Showgrounds was leased until 1968 when it was then purchased for Sligo Rovers by a trust foundation representing the people of Sligo.
 Under the terms of the purchase it can never be mortgaged, sold or used for any commercial purposes other than sport and leisure.
 The Showgrounds is a 12 acre (49,000 m²) site with the stadium capacity of 3,873 seats.

 On 8 November 1978 Sligo opened their new covered accommodation on the Jinks Avenue in a FAI League Cup semi final against Shamrock Rovers.

 In November 2001 the new main stand was opened to the public for the League Cup fixture with St. Patrick's Athletic.
 The stand accommodates 1,853 seats, although there is available capacity for further seating.
 It has been built in cantilever style to ensure there is no obstructed view.

 The Showgrounds was revamped in winter 2006 with the demolition of the ground's most famous "Shed".
 This was followed by the demolition of the ground's old famous turnstiles.
 New state of the art turnstiles were built along with front offices.

 In March 2009 work was finished on a new club shop which is open on match nights.
 This is situated on the Tracey Avenue Stand side.

 In May 2009 the Showgrounds had some major upgrading work done to enable the club to compete in the 2009-10 UEFA Europa League.
 This work included the building of a new fully tarred car park, along with upgrading work to both all seater stands.
 An extra 200 seats were added to the Red Stand and also new seating was put into the jinks side of the ground.
 This work brought the seating capacity of the ground up to 2,700 which was required for competing in the Europa League.

-In July 2012 a new stand was completed at the Railway End consisting of 1,323 seats.
+In July 2012 a new stand, now known as the Pet Stop Stand, was completed at the Railway End consisting of 1,323 seats.
 In the 2016 domestic league season, the Sligo Rovers drew an average home attendance of 2,087, the fourth-highest in the league.

+Proposed development

+Plans have previously been proposed to demolish the Jinks Avenue Stand and build a new 2,000 seater stand in its place.
+There have also been plans to add a roof to the new Railway End and replace the old shed end with a new stand, although the roof has since been scrapped due to insufficient funds.

+In May 2021, Sligo Rovers unveiled a €17 million plan to redevelop Showgrounds into a 6,000 capacity seater stadium, upgrading the facility to UEFA category 3.
+The redevelopment plan included a provisional agreement, which would see Connacht Rugby also use the ground for competitions.